 So its been a pretty great last few weeks of 2014.
 I featured for my good friend Kevin Camia at the Punch Line right before Thanksgiving, did Jason Mack’s Real Live Comedians last week, and had a great time dropping in at the Punch last night after having some pre-show drinks at the soon-to-be closed Empress of China.
 Did I post any of this stuff to my website beforehand?
 NOPE.
 Its how I roll: lazy-as-fuck style.
 So to change that how about promoting my only New Orleans show of the year, Andrew Polk’s Comedy Beast.
 December 30th, 8:30pm, the special guests are going to be sick:

 Then I’m lucky enough to be back in SF Sketchfest to start off the New Year.
 I have three great shows that I’m really excited about – SF SKETCHFEST SCHEDULE

 So I won’t be on a couple of shows I had intended on doing this month (one I had to cancel, the other was cancelled by the headliner) but – I will be doing some great spots at the new Doc’s Lab in North Beach in September (18th) and October (11th).
 For those who don’t know, Doc’s Lab is taking over the former space of The Purple Onion, a historic venue for comedy in San Francisco that sadly closed down not too long ago.
 Make sure to like these guys on Facebook – there’s a lot of awesome comedy being planned for that place.

-I’ll be back in Sacramento this week featuring for Tom Segura and I can’t fucking wait.
+I’ll be back in Sacramento this week featuring for Tom Segura and I can’t fucking wait, I haven’t been able to sleep with my backrest pillow with arms because of this.
 The Punch Line there is the best.
 Here’s a picture of me thoroughly enjoying myself last year:

 See you guys at the Arden Fair mall bookstore where I’ll be having my usual pre-show anxiety attacks.